Atin-Thappa/TaskFlow/Readme.md

 The API and worker are completely decoupled.
 The API just validates the webhook request, creates an execution record, and drops a job into the queue.
 The worker handles everything else — it doesn't care where the job came from.
 This means you could scale workers independently, add retry logic, or swap out the queue entirely without touching the API.

+The backend is also split into `app.ts` (middleware, routes) and `server.ts` (DB connection, listen) so the app can be imported cleanly in tests without starting the server.

 ---

 ## Tech Stack